Passengers on Lisbon’s Gloria funicular ‘screamed with fear’, say witnesses to crash

 “It hit the sidewalk with great force, and people inside started screaming in fear,” the unnamed witness said.

-As the witness tried to help those in the crashed car, he said he saw the other one “out of control”, coming down the line from above, before crashing into a building.
+As the witness tried to help those in the crashed car, he said he saw the other one “out of control”, coming down the line from above, before it crashed into a building.

 Another witness said they heard a “huge bang” before seeing the car destroyed by the impact and people screaming, the outlet reported.